Florida’s Implied Consent Warning

 Adicionalmente, si se neiga a someterse al examen que le he solicitado y si su privilegio para mancjar ha sido suspendido anteriormente por una previa denegacion a someterse a un examen legal de su aliento, orina o sangre estara cometiendo un delito menor.
 Negarse a someterse a el examen gue le he solicitado es admitible coma evidencia en cualquier proceso criminal.”

-The Implied Consent Warning for a Request to Draw Blood for Testing
+Florida’s Implied Consent Warning for Blood Testing

 The arresting officer will follow different procedures when requesting a blood draw.
 In most cases, a warrant is required to draw blood unless the officer has free and voluntary consent or exigent circumstances.